 Giant maize maze, puzzles and games.
 Party venue.

-Very attractive park with ornamental gardens,1000 year old oak tree, maze, bog garden, play area, tennis courts & lake.
+Very attractive park with ornamental gardens, 1000 year old oak tree, storybarn, maze, bog garden, young children’s play area, miniature railway, tennis courts & lake.
 Cafe.
 Neolithic Calderstones.

 Caldy Hill Stapledon Wood